Code-Institute-Submissions/soundkissstudio/README.md

 ## Design Choices - Inspirations

+The first and only other website I designed prior to this, was for the studio!
+I used Rapidweaver back in 2011 and created an ok site, but it disappeared long ago.

-Having only ever designed one website prior to this, at the project outset I immediately looked for inspiration online.
+From the project outset I looked for inspiration online for current design practices.

-[awwwards](https://www.awwwards.com) showcases some incredible designs and one of the few music related sites that resonated with me was [Pias.com](https://www.pias.com/).
+[awwwards](https://www.awwwards.com) showcases some incredible sites and one of the few music related sites that resonated with me was [Pias.com](https://www.pias.com/).

 This site employs a classic black and white colour scheme with great images and javascript media.

 Although much of the content is way beyond my fledgling skills and the scope of this first project, I was inspired by how the website presented a lot of content on a single page, but managed to keep the design clean and clear.

-I was particularly impressed with the design of their video media player, which I had hoped to draw design impetus from, but it proved a challenge too much for me to begin!
+I was particularly impressed with the design of their video media player, which I had hoped to draw design impetus from (ie copy in bootstrap), but it proved a challenge too much for me!

 ## Design Choices - Lessons

-This site however also demonstrates many sites try to be full of animation and interactive elements, and I decided that for my studio site many of these would be redundant and perhaps to potential clients viewed as trying just a little too hard to impress.
-The ultimate goal of my website is to promote direct ‘personal’ contact, and i think that too much content is actually overwhelming.
+[Pias.com](https://www.pias.com/) site also reminded me how many 'creative' sites are full of animation and interactive elements, and I decided that for my studio site even if I could use this approach, it would be redundant.

+I also thought as a user I would view such a site as trying just a little too hard to impress and fly in the face of the ‘personal’ contact I want the site to encourage.
+Too much content is actually overwhelming.

 ## Design Mk1

 From the outset I decided I wanted to use bootstrap in this project, and with the recent release of Bootstrap 5 Beta, I thought I would try the latest version.

-Browsing Bootstrap's documentation I decided on a single page design , which I thought I would build using Accordion architecture to allow users.
+Browsing Bootstrap's documentation I decided on a single page design , which I thought I would build using Accordion architecture to allow users to select what content they would like to see.
 Below is the wireframe for the site.

 ![Soundkiss Studio initial website design](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/soundkisswire1.png)

+I wanted to lead with the studio logo as hero image, as who doesn't like an eye catching and bold design?
+A second reason is that this image was used on all of our company business cards, emails and creative output, so immediate brand recognition and reinforcement could be achieved by its inclusion.

-I created this site but discovered that actually the Bootstrap accordion was sometimes confusing and turned out to be quite frustrating to use.
+I created this site but discovered that actually the Bootstrap accordion as a mainframe was confusing, uninviting and turned out to be frustrating to use.

 After discussing this design with my tutor, I decided on a new design.

 ## Design Mk2

-Now much more familiar with Bootstrap architecture, I decided on a two page design which would meet the project brief.
+Now much more familiar with Bootstrap architecture having created one site, I decided on a two page design which would meet the project brief.

 ![Soundkiss Studio draft website design 1](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/soundkissdraft2.png)

 I made very basic wireframes as you can see, and then scribbled on paper as I worked.
 I discovered that the main challenge was trying to find images from my archive that would work on the site and fulfil different roles.

-For the first page I had some artistic shots that I incorporated as content links.
+For the first page I kept the logo hero image and incorporated some photo media as content links.

 For the second I did not have a solution, but then I thought I could utilise icons, which is the solution I used in the final design.